manishkatyan/strapi-google-translator/README.md

 [Strapi](https://strapi.io/) is the leading open-source headless Content Management System.
 It’s 100% JavaScript, fully customizable and developer-first.

-## Overview: Start your Content Translation
+## Overview: Easily translate your content

-Translator plugin enables you to translate your Strapi content into multiple languages.
+Translator plugin enables you to translate your Strapi content into 100+ languages.

 Setting up the plugin is super easy and can be completed within 10 minutes.

 1. Enter your enviornment variables in `.env` file.
-2. Add the list of languages you want in strapi setting.
+2. Add the list of languages, that you want to translate into, in Strapi Settings.
-3. Enable localization for the content type you want to translate.
+3. Enable localization for the content type that you want to translate.
-4. Go to content manager select the collection type you want to translate,select language and click on translate.
+4. Go to Content Manager, select the collection type that you want to translate, select the languages and click on `translate`.

 <br/><br/>

 ## ✨ Features

 1. Quick installation and setup.
-1. Easily translate your content to other languages.
+1. Easily translate your content to 100+ languages.
-1. Able to configure translation strategy schema for each field of the particular content type.
+1. Confugurable translation strategy schema for each field of a given content type.

 <br/><br/>

 ## 🖐 Requirements

-The requirements to install the Stripe Payments plugin is the same as those to install Strapi.
+The requirements to install the Stripe Translator plugin is the same as those to install Strapi.

 Please refer to the official Strapi installation requirement doc here: [Installation Requirements](https://docs.strapi.io/developer-docs/latest/getting-started/introduction.html).